Greg4cr/sbse-sigsoft-standard/README.md

  - The number of trials can be constrained by available time or experimental resources, in cases where experiments are time-consuming to repeat or have human elements.
 In such cases, multiple trials are still ideal, but a limited number of trials can be justified as long as the limitations are disclosed, and as long as the possible effects of stochasticity are discussed.
  - The use of industrial case studies is important in demonstrating the real-world application of a proposed technique, but industrial data generally cannot be shared.
 In such cases, it is recommended that a small open-source example be prepared and distributed as part of a replication package to demonstrate how the approach can be applied.
- - Be cautious of rejection papers that seem “unimportant” (in the eyes of a reviewer).
-While it is true that paper need a motivational statement (in order to increase the audience of a paper), it is also true that some major advances in the field arise only after much speculative exploration of novel approaches (that may currently seem unpromising).

 ## Antipatterns

  - Significance tests (e.g., Mann-Whitney Wilcoxan test) without effect size tests.
    - "Significance" tests if distriubtuins can be distingused fro each other.
    - But "effect size" tests are required to check if the difference between distributions is "interesting" and not just a trivirally "small effect".
 - Multiple trials conducted, but no disclosure or discussion on the variation between trials.
 Reporting a median, without any indication of variance (e.g., a boxplot), does not indicate potential variation between each trial.

 ## Invalid Criticisms

+ - The paepr is unimportant.
+Be cautious of rejection papers that seem “unimportant” (in the eyes of a reviewer).
+While it is true that paper need a motivational statement (in order to increase the audience of a paper), it is also true that some major advances in the field arise only after much speculative exploration of novel approaches (that may currently seem unpromising).
+- The paepr just uses odler algorithms with no reference tor ecent work.
+Using  older (and well udnerstfandood algorithms) may be valid when they are used as (1) as part of a larger test suite that compares many approaches; e.g. (2) to offer a “straw man” method that defines the “floor” of the performance (that everything else needs to beat); e.g. (3) as a workbench within which one thing is changed (e.g. the fitness function) but everything else remains constant.

  - That a reproduction or replication study is just a repeat of prior work (see **Replication Studies**).
 Replications and reproductions are essential to the scientific method and the advancement of a field.
   - To the authors writing such  reprodictiom papers: (a) motivate the importance of the initial work (being replicated or reproduced here) ; (b) offer new insight beyond the initial study.
 - That an approach is not benchmarked against an inappropriate or unavailable baseline.
 If a state-of-the-art approach lacks an available and functional implementation, it is not reasonable to expect the author to recreate that approach for benchmarking purposes.
 - That results are negative (i.e., worse than a random search or other state-of-the-art).
 Such results are still valuable and advance the state of the field.